The Bank of Cyprus Oncology Centre: Supporting Life

 With installation of the three linear accelerators underway, the next step was to ensure commissioning and staff training.
 Varian and Attikouris Medical supported this process.

 Varian sent an installation engineer and an application support specialist for system commissioning, training and support.
-The Truebeam and Vitalbeam Accelerators can also be monitored online.
+The TrueBeam and VitalBeam Accelerators can also be monitored online.
 The equipment is sophisticated enough that images taken can even be used for remote diagnosis.

-Dr. Petros Michaeloudes, Senior Radiographer at the Oncology Centre
+Mr. Petros Michaeloudes, Senior Radiographer at the Oncology Centre

 As he explains, a key challenge was to be able to learn the new system of imaging and software, while at the same time maintaining and continuing the older lines as they were gradually decommissioned and removed.